ArjunSubramonian/link_bias_amplification/README.md

 # Networked Inequality: Preferential Attachment Bias in Graph Neural Network Link Prediction

-This repository is the official implementation of Networked Inequality: Preferential Attachment Bias in Graph Neural Network Link Prediction.
+This repository is the official implementation of `Networked Inequality: Preferential Attachment Bias in Graph Neural Network Link Prediction`.

 ## Requirements